gabrielgellner/DiffEQ/design_plan/calling_structure.md

 In truth if the `[tstart, tend]` version is used I should really only return the Mathematica like object as it is kind of crazy otherwise (why would I possibly want and array of the natural adaptive steps?).
 Really what I want from this form is the dense output.
+[Update: not true, I might not care about the exact time steps, so the underlying grid could be find (for plotting for example).
+Maybe I just need a type that does interpolation if indexed off grid?
+I am still not sure how the api should express this simple case.]

 Also from my days as a Fortran user I really miss the ability to just call the the solver for a single step inside a loop.
 I wonder if Julia is efficient